| [History

 Livelihood opportunities, such as Gold Rush and the construction of the

-California, USA in the mid-eighteen hundreds, attracted many Chinese
+transcontinental railroad in California, USA in the mid-eighteen hundreds, attracted many Chinese

 people to emigrate especially from